vultr/terraform-provider-vultr/website/docs/d/reverse_ipv4.html.markdown

 The following attributes are exported:

-* `instance_id` - The ID of the server the IPv4 reverse DNS record was set for.
+* `instance_id` - The ID of the instance the IPv4 reverse DNS record was set for.
 * `ip` - The IPv4 address in canonical format used in the reverse DNS record.
 * `reverse` - The hostname used in the IPv4 reverse DNS record.
 * `gateway` - The gateway IP address.